- I. Assessing Drought in the Southeastern United States

 The Climate Prediction Center at NOAA provides precipitation and temperature outlooks for the coming six to 10 days, eight to 14 days, one month and three months at http://www.cpc.ncep.noaa.gov.
 An example of a three-month precipitation outlook map from late January 2012 looks like this:

 These maps give a rough idea of whether we expect to get a greater or lesser total volume of precipitation than the historical averages.
 The amount of precipitation anticipated is presented in three broad categories: above normal (A), normal (N) and below normal (B).
-The map is white and labelled "EC" if there?s an equal chance (33 percent) of these three situations occurring.
+The map is white and labeled "EC" if there?s an equal chance (33 percent) of these three situations occurring.
 Color bands are shown if there is more than a 33 percent probability of above normal (green) or below normal (brown) rainfall.
 The colors become darker with increasing probability, with percentages given at the color boundaries.

 For example, on this map north Georgia (white with "EC") has an equal chance of above normal, normal or below normal precipitation; central Georgia (light brown) has a probability (33 to 40 percent) of below normal rain; and south Georgia (darker brown) has a higher likelihood (40 to 50 percent) of below normal rain.
 South Florida has a greater than 50 percent chance of below normal precipitation.
-If there is more than a 33 percent chance of normal rainfall, the map is white but labelled "N" instead of "EC," as shown for Alaska.
+If there is more than a 33 percent chance of normal rainfall, the map is white but labeled "N" instead of "EC," as shown for Alaska.
 This can be confusing, so be aware that N means that normal conditions are likely, EC means that normal conditions are no more likely than below or above normal — essentially, we can't predict what's coming.
 Also note that this says nothing about how much more or less rain might fall.

 NOAA's prediction of future drought conditions is available by clicking on the U.S. Drought Assessment—Drought Outlook link at the same site, or by visiting http://www.cpc.ncep.noaa.gov/products/expert_assessment/season_ drought.gif for a map like the one shown below, which is revised at approximately two-week intervals.

-This example, also from January 2012, indicates that the northern half of Georgia should expect the drought to continue and perhaps get worse (solid brown color), with "some improvement" (hatched brown) or "improvement" (green) occuring in the central bands.
+This example, also from January 2012, indicates that the northern half of Georgia should expect the drought to continue and perhaps get worse (solid brown color), with "some improvement" (hatched brown) or "improvement" (green) occurring in the central bands.
 The white region in the southeast part of the state has not been affected so far, and no development of drought is foreseen.

 Outlook: The Coming Months